hrfang/hrfang.github.io/_posts/2021-07-15-from-ensemble-methods-to-model-averaging-in-deep-learning.md

-In short, RAdam improves the training stability by using un-adapted momentum (i.e. with momentum but without adaptive learning rate) at early iterations, where the exponential moving average (EMA) of each squared gradient component is not that reliable due to insufficient gradient samples.
+In short, RAdam improves the training stability by using un-adapted momentum (i.e. with momentum but without adaptive learning rate) at early iterations, during which the exponential moving average (EMA) of each squared gradient component is not that reliable due to insufficient gradient samples.
-It also rectifies the adaptive learning to improve the reliability.
+After that, it also rectifies the adaptive learning rate to improve the reliability.

 The combination of Lookahead and RAdam, called *Ranger* optimizer [(Wright, 2019)][ranger_blog_post], is synergistic,